Jaskowicz1/Jaskowicz1/README.md

 ### Hey there! 👋

-I'm Archie Jaskowicz, I'm an Interactive Real-Time 3D Developer for Infinity27 and an Indie Game Developer in my own time.
+I'm Archie Jaskowicz, I'm a professional Games programmer.
 I work on many projects in my free-time as I always think I can learn more and improve.

 Want to see some of my Unreal Engine work?
 Want to contact me?
 Want in-depth explanations of projects?
 Check out [my website](https://jaskowicz.xyz/)!